3.1. Modules

 print(sys.path)

-After installing your package locally (e.g., using poetry install
+After installing your package locally (e.g., using uv sync

 ), your package's directory will be added to sys.path